mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

     ...
     }

+.. _network_parameters_format:

 Network parameters
 ------------------
-The `.param` format is used to store network parametrs, containing synapse information and ongoing spike intervals for various cell types in a network.
+The `.param` format is used to store network parameters, containing information for each cell type in a network.
+For each presynaptic cell type in the network, this following information is provided:

+.. list-table:: Network Parameters
+   :header-rows: 1

+   * - Parameter
+     - Description
+   * - celltype
+     - Spiking type of the presynaptic cell ("spiketrain", or "pointcell").
+   * - interval
+     - Average interval of the spikes.
+   * - synapses
+     - Additional synapse information (see below)
+   * - releaseProb
+     - Release probability of the synapse upon a spike.
+   * - cellNr
+     - Amount of connected presynaptic cells of this type.

+The `synapse` key contains the following information:

+- receptor type
+- activation threshold
+- activation delay
-Such synapse information contains the receptor type(s), rise and decay time dynamics (if applicable), weights, and release probabilities upon spike.
+- rise and decay time dynamics (if applicable)
+- weights

 Example::